HenriArno/HenriArno.github.io/_pages/about.md

 **Research interests**
 - Causal inference, treatment effect estimation and policy learning
-- Orthogonal or debiased machine learning
+- Orthogonal or debiased machine learning methods
-- Applications in healthcare, business, and recommender systems
+- Applications in healthcare and business

 My **recent work** includes *"Rank-Learner: Orthogonal Ranking of Treatment Effects"*, which introduces a Neyman-orthogonal learning objective for directly ranking individuals by their treatment effects.
 Developed in collaboration with LMU Munich, the paper was accepted at ICML 2026 ([arXiv](https://arxiv.org/abs/2602.03517)).
 In addition, *"Annotation-Assisted Learning of Treatment Policies From Multimodal Electronic Health Records"* was accepted at Machine Learning for Healthcare (MLHC) 2026 ([arXiv](https://arxiv.org/abs/2507.20993)).